colinaut/action-form/README.md

 - [x] Automatically add af-error elements to form unless they exist already
 - [x] Add ability to grab values from localStorage data-get-ls="lsname" which can be used on hidden input fields
 - [x] Add ability to set/get values from localStorage so that you can return to the form and retain the value
+- [ ] convert to use style.display="none" instead of hidden att
-- [ ] Add reset functionality for clearing localStorage; also should clear on submit
+- [x] Add reset functionality for clearing localStorage; also should clear on submit
 - [ ] Add reactive data for form elements values
 - [ ] hide type="hidden" from preview
 - [ ] Make sure that resetting the form also hides all error messages